wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ---
 Today you will build an Android application using Flutter and utilize Vonage Client SDK to make a call from a mobile application to the phone.

+The source code is available on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).

-First, you need to deal with few prerequisites:
+Firstly, you need to deal with few prerequisites:

 * Crete NCCO
 * Install Nexmo CLI